OpenBB-finance/OpenBB/website/content/terminal/economy/plot/_index.md

                         Select the data you wish to plot on the first y-axis.
 You can select multiple variables here. (default: )
   -y2 YAXIS2 [YAXIS2 ...], --yaxis2 YAXIS2 [YAXIS2 ...]
                         Select the data you wish to plot on the second y-axis.
 You can select multiple variables here. (default: )
-  -s, --show            Show all available options currently collected from the macro data commands.
-To save data, use the command -st on 'macro', 'fred', 'index' and 'treasury'. (default: False)
   -h, --help            show this help message (default: False) --export {csv,json,xlsx}
                         Export raw data into csv, json, xlsx (default: )